daniyalusman/Duplicate-Remover/README.md

 - Make sure Python is installed on your system and added to your PATH environment variable.

 - This script assumes the input file is a text file where each line is treated as a separate item.

----

-This introduction helps users understand the purpose and functionality of the tool before diving into installation and usage instructions.
-Adjust the content as per your specific tool and repository details.